Florida State edges Michigan 33-32 in Orange Bowl

 Chris Evans had a 30-yard touchdown run and Khalid Hill an 8-yard scoring catch in the final minutes for Michigan (10-3), which also got a defensive conversion when Josh Metellus ran a blocked extra point back after the second Francois-Murray TD.

-But Michigan turned the ball over on its final possession, and the Seminoles held on to win a game where the teams combined for 23 points and two lead changes in the final 5:22.
+But Michigan turned the ball over on its final possession, and the Seminoles held on to win a game where the teams combined for 23 points in the final 5:22.

 Most Read Stories